Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Maye the People would need to become like that too, in time.
 But not yet.

 So, Yan had partied in the People’s way.
-He’d fought, and boasted, and feasted, and *nearly* beaten Heff in a knife-throwing contest, and *had* beaten Jooyun in a race around the village, and he’d finally got to enjoy Yoonee, and two of Yoonee’s sisters too…
+He’d fought, and boasted, and feasted, and *nearly* beaten Heff in a knife-throwing contest, and *had* beaten Jooyun in a race around the village, and he’d finally got to enjoy Yoonee, and two of Yoonee’s sisters too...

 After which he’d decided that he was tired and would go celebrate with the Humans, something a few others including Vemik and the Singer had already chosen to do.

 They’d opened some beers to celebrate the talks.
-Yan declined, but Vemik decided he would throw caution to the wind and brave another… Maybe because the latest woman to catch his eye was drinking it as well.
-Yan wasn’t about to try a Human, they were too… bendy… but if Vemik and Tilly both wanted to, then good luck to them!
+Yan declined, but Vemik decided he would throw caution to the wind and brave another...
+Maybe because the latest woman to catch his eye was drinking it as well.
+Yan wasn’t about to try a Human, they were too... bendy... but if Vemik and Tilly both wanted to, then good luck to them!

 Jooyun had pretty thoroughly exhausted himself playing with the men of the other tribes.
 He mostly won, too!
 That was good.
 The others needed to see their Human sky-friends as strong, because the more Yan learned about the bigger world, the more he realized that *strong* meant more than big muscles.
 The trick was showing that to the rest of the People. *That* was why Yan maybe bullied Jooyun a bit in the beginning and made him a man of the People.
 It was for his own good, firstly, but mostly it was for the tribes.
 Professor Daniel and his people were very nice when they visited each village, they brought learnings and *coloring* books... but they were strange and small people, hard to understand.
 And strictly off-limits for normal play.